 '''

-SET DIRECTHOLD = \{\underline{ON} \mid OFF\}
+SET DIRECTHOLD = \{\underline{ON} | OFF \}

 '''

 Creates a FOCUS HOLD file directly without an intermediate sequential file and MODIFY procedure.
 ON is the default value and the only value supported.
-OFF is allowed for backward syntax compatibility, but it operates the same way as ON.
+OFF is allowed for

 OFF is allowed for backward syntax compatibility, but it operates the same way as ON.